• Skip to primary navigation

 Instructions

-2. Mix the wet ingredients in a medium to large bowl.
+3. Make the Batter: Mix the wet ingredients (including the vegan buttermilk, which is the non-dairy milk and vinegar mixture we made earlier) in a large bowl.
 Mix well, then add the dry ingredients by sprinkling them over the top.
-Use your spatula to mix by running the edge of it around the batter in the bowl, folding in the dry before mixing.
+Use your spatula to mix by running the edge of it around the batter in the bowl, folding in the dry powders before mixing.
 I find this technique helps me to not over mix (which can cause flat cookies).

-3. Using a tablespoon or a tablespoon-sized cookie scoop, scoop out the batter onto your lined baking trays, leaving at least 2 inches of room around each cookie as they will spread a bit.
-I can fit about 12 cookies per half-sheet baking tray.
+5. Form the Cookies: Use a 2-tablespoon sized cookie scoop and scoop the cookies onto the lined baking trays, allowing around 2 inches or a little more between each cookie so it has room to spread while it bakes.
+I can fit 12 cookies per half sheet size baking tray.
 If the edges of the unbaked cookies are not uniform, gently swirl a finger around the edges of each cookie to make it a more uniform circle.

 • Cook Time: 20 minutes